nusco/narjillos/backlog.md

 ###Ecologist

+* Conservation of energy in entire pond (with sun to give more energy)
 * Distribute things in a circle instead of a square
 * Multiple environments in multiple processes (with migration, still deterministic - but how?)
 * Plants (food that evolves)